About the Founder & Business

 From Biopharma to Plant Biotechnology

-For the past thirteen years, I've worked in the biopharmaceutical manufacturing industry, supporting clean rooms and quality control labs through facilities and HVAC systems.
+Since 2013, I've worked in the biopharmaceutical manufacturing industry, supporting clean rooms and quality control labs through facilities and HVAC systems.
 While I'm not a scientist by title, my role has given me deep, practical experience with sterile environments, contamination control, GMP practices, and the infrastructure that makes sensitive biological work possible.

 Those skills now form the backbone of how Plantaera Biotech operates.